krmaxwell/krmaxwell.github.io/_posts/2017-03-15-infrastructure-enumeration.md

 title: "Infrastructure Enumeration"
 categories: Security
 ---
-# Introduction

 During an investigation or analysis, we often want to start with one piece of information, such as a hash or URL, and list as much related infrastructure as possible.

-By "infrastructure" we mean IP and domain addresses, URLs, and similar host and network identifiers.
+By "infrastructure", I mean IP and domain addresses, URLs, and similar host and network identifiers.

-These notes provide guidance on some basic methods.
+These notes provide guidance on some particularly basic methods.

-# Starting point: file
+# Starting points

+The methods used will generally depend on whatever data we have at the beginning.
+For simplicity, let's start with some atomic indicators, but keep in mind that the [Pyramid of Pain](http://detect-respond.blogspot.com/2013/03/the-pyramid-of-pain.html) means that our ease of investigating them is matched by the adversary's ease of changing them.

+## File

 Most malware analysts already understand the basics when starting with a piece of malcode or other file.
 Extracting addresses may occur via static analysis (such as listing out strings or decrypting embedded data) or via dynamic analysis (such as observing C2 comms).

-Additionally, searching open sources (e.g. Virustotal) for the file hash can occasionally yield URLs indicating locations where the file was observed.
+Additionally, searching for the file hash in open sources like Virustotal, Malwr.com, or even Google can occasionally yield URLs indicating locations where the file was observed.
 This is obviously context-dependent.

-# Starting point: IP address
+## IP address

-When given an IP address, we generally want to know the following things:
+When given an IP address, we generally want to know the following things, often starting with the mentioned resources:

 - Who has this IP address assignment?
 (IANA WHOIS)
 - What names resolve to this address? (reverse DNS or passive DNS)
-- What past activity has been associated with this address?
-(Black lists & similar DBs)
+- What past activity has been associated with this address? (black lists and similar databases)

 In some contexts, geolocation may also be useful.
 Analysts should think carefully about how applicable this information will be in a given situation and beware drawing strong conclusions based on this.

-# Starting point: Domain name
+## Domain name

 When given a domain name, first determine whether this is a fully-qualified domain name (e.g. `example.com` or `example.co.uk`) or potentially just a subdomain or even a host name.

-For domains, we generally want the following information:
+For domains, we generally want the following information, with useful resource types listed again:

 - What is the registrant's name, location, and especially email address, and has that changed over time? (historical WHOIS)
 - What was the date of initial registration (domain age)?
 (WHOIS)